Deep-Symmetry/afterglow/README.md

 (in-ns 'afterglow.examples)
 ```

+When you run Afterglow as an executable jar, it will automatically
+open a web browser window on its embedded web interface.
+If you are
-You can bring up the web interface, and open a browser window on it,
+using it in another way, you can bring up the web interface, and open
-with a one-liner like this (the first argument specifies the port on
+a browser window on it, with a one-liner like this (the first argument
-which to run the web interface, and the second controls whether a
+specifies the port on which to run the web interface, and the second
-browser window should be automatically opened):
+controls whether a browser window should be automatically opened):

 ```clojure
 (core/start-web-server 16000 true)